hackoregon/openelections/resources/postgres.md

 docker-compose run db bash

 # Once into the [ db ] container you can
-psql -h db -U postgres postgres
+psql -h db -U postgres open_elections_dev
 #pw: password

 # Now you can query the db inside the postgres db